Every panel in MetaDock is a fully isolated browser powered by the Microsoft Edge Chromium engine. Here's how to get the most out of it.

 Instantly mute/unmute audio in a specific browser panel.
 No more hunting for the tab that's playing sound.

 Instantly hides and mutes the current browser.
 The panel becomes invisible.
-Press F8 again (or enter your password) to reveal it.
+Press F8 again to reveal it — or, if you've set a reveal password in Settings, enter that.

-Emulate mobile devices (iPhone, Pixel, etc.) and spoof your geographic location.
-Perfect for testing responsive designs or location-based content.
+Emulate mobile devices (iPhone, Pixel, etc.) or pin a custom viewport width and height.
+Perfect for testing responsive designs at a target dimension.

 Simulate an offline state per browser to test how your web app handles network failures.